thydel/install-dokuwiki/README.md

 ## Letsencrypt

-As my previous exeperience with letsencrypt.org was limited to obtaining an renewing a unique wildcard certifcate, I hesitate between using a role based on `certbot` and the native `acme` ansible module set.
+As my previous experience with letsencrypt.org was limited to obtaining an renewing a unique wildcard certificate, I hesitate between using a role based on `certbot` and the native `acme` ansible module set.